 i.
 Personal achievements

 c.
-The application and documentation shall be mailed between January 1 and April 30 to
+The application and documentation shall be mailed by April 30 to:

 The 506th Scholarship Committee

 a.
 Some form of written proof of paragraph 2a or a written statement explaining why such proof cannot be obtained.
 Do not send original documents, as they cannot be returned.
 Photocopies of these documents will be accepted.